Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 When summer arrives, you may wonder how to stay cool as temperatures rise.
 Dehydration, heat exhaustion, and heatstroke can be a concern for people with heart trouble—especially heart failure.
 That’s because your heart may have difficulty pumping blood to your skin, where heat is released.
-Your medication may make it harder to sweat, too.
+Your medicine may make it harder to sweat, too.
 Sweating also helps you cool off.

 The best way to cool off is to get to an air-conditioned environment.
 If your home is not air-conditioned, head to the mall, library, or movie theater.